I was born a hermaphrodite. As a young child, I was surgically assigned a gender without my knowledge or consent.

 The day I found out I was born intersex was devastating.
 I couldn't tell anyone because I didn't totally believe it myself.

 I was already separated from my wife at the time and was living in a small town where I knew no one.
 But if I wanted to keep my son I had to stay where I was.
-So telling anyone could've had severe consequences.
+So telling anyone could have had severe consequences.

 I didn't even believe it when I was just showed actual proof, so how in the hell was anyone else going to believe me?